rsanchovilla/SimH_cpanel/README.md

 Once uncompressed, you will find several ready to run .bat files:

-* execute `run CPanel IBM 701 demo.bat` batch file to demo computer and its equipement demo
+* execute `run CPanel IBM 701 demo.bat` batch file to demo computer control panel and its i/o equipement
 * execute `run IBM 701 NAA SpeedEx Assembler (1953).bat` batch file to assemble and run a sample program
 * execute `run IBM 701 NR9003 Assembly (1952).bat` batch file to assemble and run a sample program with Nathaniel Rochester Symbolic Assembler
 * execute `run IBM 701 SO2 Regional Assembler (1952).bat` batch file to assemble and run a sample program with William F. McClelland Assembler